akshaykokane/Toxic-Comment-Classification/README.md

 # Toxic-Comment-Classification
-This project is the sub-project of my other project (reviewmyprofessors.com), where I need to eliminate the toxic comments by users.
+This project is the sub-project of my other project, where I need to eliminate the toxic comments by users.

 ## Background